 Additional sites include satellite offices on Laburnum Avenue in Richmond and in New Kent and Emporia, as well as fully staffed clinics in Farmville and Kilmarnock.
 Each of OrthoVirginia’s six primary Richmond sites offers therapy services, and St. Mary’s and the Boulders sites are home to the practice’s acute pain management facilities.
 The St. Mary’s location also offers a surgery facility.
 The new Chippenham location will offer a surgery facility in 2012.

 OrthoVirginia currently offers 40 physician specialists in multiple subspecialties, bringing a depth of knowledge and breadth of experience to the practice.
-OrthoVirginia’s orthopedic specialists are dedicated to the communities they serve – and as such frequently serve as the on-call orthopedic specialists, 24 hours a day, seven days a week, at most community hospitals in Richmond, including in Hanover, the West End and Southside.
+OrthoVirginia’s orthopaedic specialists are dedicated to the communities they serve – and as such frequently serve as the on-call orthopaedic specialists, 24 hours a day, seven days a week, at most community hospitals in Richmond, including in Hanover, the West End and Southside.
 In addition, OrthoVirginia physician specialists are dedicated to community outreach by serving on medical staff committees and as officers of the organized medical staff at area hospitals.

 History of West End Orthopaedic Clinic